jakub-m/llama2-rs/README.md

 - Just slapping GPU at the problem (this problem at least) will not make it magically faster.

+- I didn't see much difference in performance when using shared or private GPU memory buffers.
+Maybe it's because of specific access patterns of the program.

 Other tools:

 - ChatGPT was _very useful_ in learning `lldb` commands.

 - [mermaid](https://mermaid.live) is an absolutely fantastic tool for diagrams.

+- Monitor if you memory does not start to swap , with `sysctl vm.swapusage` or Activity Monitor.
+Your computation will instantly become dog slow.

 [par_iter]: https://docs.rs/rayon/latest/rayon/iter/index.html